 Why the Hair-Shaming of Young Black Girls is a Criminal Offense

-My Twitter feed was mashup of VMA highlights and the urgent retweets from users who were reacting to the story by The Daily Vox — that details the ongoing strife suffered by school girls attending an all-girls academia — Pretoria High School for Girls.
+My Twitter feed was a mashup of VMA highlights and the urgent retweets from users who were reacting to the story by The Daily Vox — that details the ongoing strife suffered by school girls attending an all-girls academia — Pretoria High School for Girls.

 The piece which is worth your time — was curated by someone on the inside who basically constructed an open letter to anyone who cares to comprehend how impressionable young girls are being unfairly targeted for being young Black girls — with hair.